TERREMEMBER/znbase/docs/content/latest/yedis/develop/client-drivers/yedis/cpp.md

 The tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the Redis shell.
 If not, follow the steps in [Quick start](../../../../quick-start/).
 - have C++ 11 or later.